cjsrxzdyzds/GWU-AI-Brackets-2024/README.md

 The model is trained using the Adam optimizer with a learning rate scheduler.
 The loss function used is mean squared error (MSE), and the model's performance is evaluated using mean absolute error (MAE).

-## Usage

-1. Ensure that you have the required dependencies installed (tensorflow, pandas, numpy, scikit-learn).
-2. Prepare your dataset in the same format as `MRegularSeasonCompactResults.csv`.
-3. Update the `curr_year` variable in the code to specify the year you want to use for training and predictions.
-4. Run the script to train the model and generate predictions.
-5. The trained model will be saved in the `bracket_model` directory, and the predictions will be saved in the `predictions.csv` file.

-## Results

-The model's accuracy is calculated based on the percentage of correctly predicted game outcomes (win or loss) on the test set.
-The accuracy is printed at the end of the script.

 ## Future Improvements